Mima Ito, Hina Hayata come up short in final at world championships | The Japan Times

 “We came in intent on winning, but for Japanese players, this is the stage where we always lose to the Chinese,” Ito said.
 “They are like a wall for us.
 We were able to put up good fights, so we are getting stronger, but there is still a talent gap.”

 With the match tied at two games apiece, and 9-9 in the fifth game, Ito and Hayata appeared to take the upper hand when their serve was not returned.
-But the judge ruled it a let (akin to a fault in tennis).
+But the judge controversially ruled it a “let” (akin to a fault in tennis) for touching the net.
 Wang and Sun won the replayed point and never looked back in an 8-11, 3-11, 11-8, 11-3, 12-10, 11-8 victory.

-While there is no official video review in place, replays showed the serve in question did not touch the net.
-According to media reports, the Japan Table Tennis Association has sent a letter of protest about the matter to the International Table Tennis Federation (ITTF).
+The Japan Table Tennis Association filed a protest with the International Table Tennis Federation over the controversial ruling following the match.

+According to the sources, Japan officials asked that an instant video replay system be introduced after Ito and Hayata disagreed on the let serve call that turned the tide in favor of their opponents.

 Hayata and Ito were the first Japanese pair to reach a world final since 1971.
 Playing in front of a loud contingent of Chinese supporters, the Japanese 18-year-olds quickly ran out in front of Wang and Sun, who seemed to have trouble getting good returns on Ito’s low forehand flicks either missing completely or hitting poor shots.